Lead in Protein Powder: All 28 Tested Brands Ranked (2026)

 - Type: Beef protein isolate mass gainer

-- Bottom Line: Nearly 2.5x over safe limit.
+- Bottom Line: Nearly 2.5× the safe limit.
 If using, max 2-3x per week.
 Better alternatives available.

 Limit to Once Per Week (Ranks 20-21)